 Do you ever worry about what potential side effects could arise from treating your dog with chemicals included in flea treatment?
-Vet’s Best has the answer: a spray which is kills fleas and ticks without any potential side effects.
+Vet’s Best has the answer: a spray which kills fleas and ticks without any potential side effects.
 Having created a product filled with powerful plant extracts such as clove and peppermint, which have been drawn out by steam distillation, this product goes back to nature’s roots.

 Further flea and tick epidemics are prevented for up to four months

-If you’d rather treat your dog for ticks in the comfort of your own home than dragging them to the nearest vet only to pay a fortune on bills, we suggest giving Advecta 11’s Flea Treatment a shot.
-This product is a three-way protection which kills flea adults, larvae, and eggs.
+If you’d rather treat your dog for ticks in the comfort of your own home than dragging them to the nearest vet only to pay a fortune on bills, we suggest giving Advecta 11’s Flea Topical Treatment a shot.
+This product is a three-way protection which kills flea adults, flea larvae and eggs.
 Suitable for dogs over 55lbs, the topical in question is a handy replacement for all those common flea treatments which have grown to be far too expensive in recent years.